ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

 ##### Insert

-It's easier to use but slower performance compare to input function:
+An option that is easy to use but with worse performance:

 ```java
 try (PreparedStatement ps = conn.prepareStatement("insert into mytable(* except (description))")) {